mmig/mmir-lib/README.md

 NOTE: Integration with / loading of Cordova is now designed to work with the _build process_
-      of **Cordova 5** or later (see [MMIR skeleton project][2] for integration / tooling of the MMIR framework in combination with Cordova 5).
+      of **Cordova 5** or later (see [MMIR skeleton project][2] for integration / tooling of the MMIR framework in combination with Cordova 5 and later versions).

 --
 #### License